Port of Seattle, Bell Street Pier Cruise Terminal (Pier 66), 2225 Alaskan Way, Seattle, Washington 98121

 Terminal 66 was inaugurated in May 2000.
 In 2017 was completed the USD 30 million terminal expansion project.

 - address: "Port of SeattleSeattle, Bell Street Pier Cruise Terminal (Pier #66), 2225 Alaskan Way, Seattle, Washington 98121"

-- location - at the north end of the city's waterfront, some 10 min drive distance from the city's shopping centre and the Space Needle tower
+- location - at the north end of city's waterfront, ~10 min drive distance from the city's shopping centre and the Space Needle tower

-- Pier 66 terminal is an 479160 ft2 / 44515 m2 complex along the city's downtown waterfront.
-Pier 66 terminal serves the ships of NCL Norwegian and Oceania.
-Pier 66 is at close walking distance to the Pike Place Market (public market) and Seattle Aquarium (public aquarium on Pier 59).
-The city's landmark Space Needle (observation tower) is also nearby.
+- Pier 66 is an 479160 ft2 / 44515 m2 sized passenger terminal complex along downtown's waterfront.
+Pier 66 terminal serves the ships of NCL-Norwegian, Oceania and RSSC-Regent Seven Seas.
+Pier 66 is at close walking distance to Pike Place Market (public market) and Seattle Aquarium (public aquarium on Pier 59).
+City's landmark Space Needle (observation tower) is also nearby.

 - Among the amenities offered are concierge service (luggage storage before/after voyages, information), wheelchair, mobility scooter and oxygen rentals (equipment delivered directly to the cabin), restaurants, mini-mart (deli, ATM).